ericdSG/python-package/src/README.md

 package.

 You may have noticed that `MLtools` has `__init__.py` in the top-level.
-This is because it was intended to be an importable library in this way!
+This is because it was intended to be an importable library in this way.
+However `MLtools` should be updated to be a "proper" Python package, which means `__init__.py` will be removed and it will need to be installed separately with `pip install -e ./src/MLtools/`.